top of page

 The Probabilistic Cataloger (PCAT)

 To delve into this deep issue in statistics using a simple and widely-confronted research problem as an example, consider the following elementary operation in astrophysics: inferring a catalog of sources in a given image of stars.
-The image is a data set, and in its essence, is a two dimensional array of the number of photons that landed in each pixel during the exposure.
+The image is a dataset and, in essence, is a two-dimensional array of the number of photons that landed in each pixel during the exposure.
+The traditional inference approach is to address the following question: what is the set of point source positions and fluxes that maximizes the Poisson likelihood that the observed photon count map is generated by the point source model?

 However, there is something fundamentally wrong about this method (pardon my Bayesian priors here).
 In a deterministic catalog, point sources in a crowded field can be blended together when their separation is comparable to the point spread function (PSF).
 Similarly, background fluctuations or mismodeling can fake multiple point sources when there is actually a single real source.
-Given an observed photon count map, the maximum likelihood solution will either identify a single source or multiple sources.
-Therefore depending on what the reality is, it can either miss an existing point source or overfit by introducing a spurious one.
-This type of across-model covariance cannot be accounted for in a frequentist approach or Bayesian approach with a point-estimate.
+Given an observed photon-count map, the maximum-likelihood solution will either identify a single source or multiple sources.
+Therefore, depending on the reality, it can either miss an existing point source or overfit by introducing a spurious one.
+This type of across-model covariance cannot be accounted for in either a frequentist or a Bayesian approach with a point estimate.

 A non-transdimensional model only includes elements that improve the goodness-of-fit above a hard significance threshold.
 The resulting catalog of these elements is thus limited by a selection function.
-In the case of the problem of finding sources in an image, the result is a flux limited catalog, where the distribution of the detection significances of the sources cuts off at an arbitrary, ad-hoc value.
+In source finding in an image, the result is a flux-limited catalog, where the distribution of source detection significances is cut off at an arbitrary, ad hoc value.
 You may have wondered: how would the catalog look if you had a different threshold?
-Your best-fit model would have a different number of sources and these sources would have different positions and fluxes.
+Your best-fit model would have a different number of sources, each with different positions and fluxes.
 You may then wonder: what is the correct answer?
 I'd say neither of these.
 I argue that a well-principled Bayesian answer should include all these answers according to how frequently they occur in a statistical sample of catalogs.
-This is because non-transdimensional modeling causes significant biases our inference of hyperparameters due to a misuse of the information content of a given data set.
+This is because non-transdimensional modeling introduces significant biases in our inference of hyperparameters by misusing the information content of a given data set, which could otherwise be fed into further analyses that rely on the catalog.

 Transdimensional sampling